-Verbatim Pocket Drive review
+Verbatim Pocket Drive full review

 There’s an annoying trend that sees manufacturers selling products as “pocket” devices that, in reality, you can barely squeeze into a gym bag let alone your jeans.
 Verbatim, however, tells the truth when it promotes its Pocket Drive as a mobile storage device - this 250GB drive really is tiny.